Scheduled Printing: How to Print Files on Schedule with FolderMill Service

 Stop FolderMill Processor

-2. Add a task with a simple command line in the Task Scheduler:
+2. Add a task using this sample command in the Task Scheduler:

 cmd /c move /y "C:\Input\*" "C:\FolderMill Data\Hot Folders\1\Incoming\"